Michael-JB/papaya-nvim/README.md

 - The `<leader>` key is mapped to `Space`.
 To view available commands, press the leader key and wait for the which-key menu to appear.
-- You can install language servers, linters and formatters with Mason.
+- You can install language servers with Mason.
 Open Mason with `<leader>lm`.
+- You have to configure formatters by modifying `lua/plugins/fmt.lua`.
+  Configured formatters will automatically be installed via Mason.